thebearingedge/location-emitter/README.md

 # LocationEmitter
-An simple observable proxy to `window.location` that applies path changes and emits the resulting path.
+An simple observable facade to `window.location` that applies path changes and emits the resulting path.